Court of King's Bench (Ireland): Role

 The King's Bench was the principal court of criminal jurisdiction and civil jurisdiction, and its Chief Justice was the most senior judge in Ireland after the Lord Chancellor of Ireland.
-Its workload was more onerous than that of the Court of Exchequer and the Court of Common Pleas, and there was a tradition that its judges must be of a higher calibre than those of the other common law courts.
+Its workload was more onerous than that of the Court of Exchequer and the Court of Common Pleas (although the Crown regarded the Exchequer as more important, due to its central role in detecting fraud and collecting revenue).
+There was a tradition that King's Bench judges must be of a higher professional calibre than those of the other common law courts.
 In the sixteenth and seventeenth centuries the Crown expressed a strong preference for appointing English-born judges to the King's Bench, and especially to the office of Lord Chief Justice.
 From the beginning of the eighteenth century however no objection was made to the appointment of Irish-born judges.

 Abolition

-The Court of Queen's Bench was abolished in 1878 by the Supreme Court of Judicature Act (Ireland) 1877.
-The Court's jurisdiction passed to a new High Court of Justice.
+The Court of Queen's Bench was abolished in 1878 by the Supreme Court of Judicature Act (Ireland) 1877 and its jurisdiction passed to the Queen's Bench Division of a new High Court of Justice in Ireland.
 The High Court was itself abolished by Section 40 of the Government of Ireland Act 1920.
 That section created a High Court in Northern Ireland, which still contains a Queen's Bench Division, with similar jurisdiction to its counterpart in England and Wales.
 In the Republic of Ireland the jurisdiction passed to the new High Court of Ireland.